JGCRI/pygcam/docs/source/tutorial1.rst

 to all sub-commands, including the ability to set the desired level of diagnostic output (the "log level"), and to run the command on a compute node on a cluster computing system.

-The :ref:`"run" sub-command <run>` also provides many options, including the ability to select which scenario group to run and limit which scenarios and steps to run (or not run).
+The :ref:`run <run>` sub-command also provides many options, including the ability to select which scenario group to run and limit which scenarios and steps to run (or not run).
 Use the help flag (``-h`` or ``--help``) to see all the options: